peterhinch/micropython-nano-gui/drivers/sharp/README.md

  3. `clock_batt.py` As above but designed for low power operation.
 Pyboard specific.

-`sharptest` should not be run for long periods as it does not regularly refresh the display.
+Tests assume that `nanogui` is installed as per the instructions. `sharptest` should not be run for long periods as it does not regularly refresh the display.
 It tests `writer.py` and some `framebuffer` graphics primitives.
-`clocktest` tests `nanogui.py`.

-To run the tests the fonts in the directory, `writer.py` and `nanogui.py` must be copied to the device or frozen as bytecode.
-The `clack_batt.py` demo needs `upower.py` from [micropython-micropower](https://github.com/peterhinch/micropython-micropower).
+`clocktest` demostrates use with `nanogui`.

+The `clock_batt.py` demo needs `upower.py` from
+[micropython-micropower](https://github.com/peterhinch/micropython-micropower).

 Testing was done on a Pyboard D SF6W: frozen bytecode was not required.
 I suspect a Pyboard 1.x would require it to prevent memory errors.
+Fonts in particular benefit from freezing as their RAM usage is radically reduced.

 # 3. Device driver constructor